 Make a reasonable estimate of demand

-The ASA upheld a complaint made about an Argos ad for a watch which offered a £200 discount because the advertiser could not demonstrate that they had made a reasonable estimate of demand.
-Whilst the advertiser had forecast demand based on sales of the item at the usual selling price, because the item was a high priced item, which did not historically sell in high volumes, and because the discount was significant, the ASA did not consider this a sufficient basis for estimating the demand during the promotion (Argos Ltd, 09 May 2018).
+Conversely, the ASA upheld a complaint about an ad from Argos for a watch which offered a £200 discount.
+The advertiser could not demonstrate that they had made a reasonable estimate of demand.
+The ASA concluded that a sales forecast based on the usual selling price was not a sufficient basis to estimate the demand of a heavily discounted watch during a promotional period.
+This was because the watch was a highly priced item, which did not historically sell in high volumes, and because the discount was significant (Argos Ltd, 09 May 2018).

-The circulation of the publication in which the ad appears might also be relevant to the estimate of demand.
-An ad published in a national magazine is likely to generate a greater response than an ad in the regional press or other media with a smaller audience (Iwantoneofthose.com, 15 February 2012).
+The type of publication in which the ad appears might also be relevant to the estimate of demand.
+An ad published in a national magazine is likely to generate a greater response than an ad in the regional press or media with a smaller audience.

 Make any limitations on availability clear